-The esophagus is the tube that carries food and fluids from your mouth to your stomach.
-The cells that line your esophagus are called squamous cells.
-In Barrett’s esophagus, these cells are replaced by a type of cell not usually found in the esophagus.
-These new cells look more like the cells that line the intestines.
-This process is called intestinal metaplasia.Back to top
+The esophagus is the tube that carries food and liquids from your mouth to your stomach (see Figure 1).
+If you have Barrett’s esophagus, the normal cells that line your esophagus are replaced by a type of cell not usually found in the esophagus.
+These new cells look more like the cells that line your intestines.
+This process is called intestinal metaplasia (meh-tuh-play-zhuh).

 - Obese or overweight

 You’ll need to have an endoscopy procedure to diagnose Barrett’s esophagus.
 During the endoscopy, your doctor will use a flexible tube called an endoscope to see the inside of your esophagus on a video monitor (see Figure 2).

 Before the procedure, you’ll get anesthesia (medication to make you sleepy), so you won’t feel any discomfort.
 During your endoscopy, your doctor will look for color changes in your esophagus.
 They will look for an orange color in the lower part of the esophagus.
 Your doctor may do a biopsy by taking a sample of tissue from the lining of your esophagus in the area of orange color.
 This sample will be sent to MSK’s pathology department to look for intestinal metaplasia and precancerous tissue (tissue that may become cancer).
 If your sample has precancerous tissue, this is called dysplasia.

 Your treatment for Barrett’s esophagus will depend on whether or not you have dysplasia.

 Treatment for no dysplasia

 If you don’t have dysplasia, Barrett’s esophagus can be treated with the same medications used to treat GERD.
 These medications help reduce the acid in your stomach and relieve other symptoms you might have.
 They also may help prevent irritation to the esophagus.
 If medication doesn’t help your symptoms, you may need anti-reflux surgery.
 If you need this surgery, your doctor will go over it with you.